alexbarton/backup-script/README.md

 ### [default_]target

 Local backup directory.
-The backup of each system is stored in a folder named like the system (see `system` variable) inside of this target directory.
+The backup data of each job is stored in a folder named like the job (see `system` variable) inside of this target directory.

 *Note:* There is *no* default, you have to specify this variable, for example as `default_target` in the `backups-script.conf` file!